lexiconhq/lexicon/documentation/versioned_docs/version-2.0.0-beta/setup.md

 However, if you already have a deployed instance of Discourse, we'd recommend using that instead.

+### Install the Lexicon Discourse Plugin

+The Lexicon Discourse Plugin is a Discourse plugin that adds support for [push notifications](./push-notifications/introduction.md) and [email deep linking](./email-deep-linking/intro.md).

+You can install the plugin in your Discourse instance by following the instructions in the [Discourse plugin documentation](./discourse-plugin.md).

+For local development, you're only able to test out push notifications, as email deep linking requires a published app with a [valid app scheme](https://docs.expo.dev/versions/latest/config/app/#scheme).

+If you wish to develop against the plugin itself, you can clone the codebase [here](https://github.com/lexiconhq/discourse-lexicon-plugin.git).

 ### Configuration

 The [Lexicon Stack](concepts#architecture-of-the-lexicon-stack) requires some configuration in order to properly interact with your Discourse server.